-Thus, Mr. Sekandi for the 2nd Defendant made the first submission on the merits of the plaint by arguing that the suit was time barred, the plaintiff had no locus standi as a letter of repossession is not the same thing as a certificate of Repossession and that there was no cause of action.
-Counsel for the other two defendants supported the submissions of Mr. Sekandi.
+for Mr. Sekandi the 2nd Defendant made the submission on the merits of the plaint by arguing that the suit was time barred, the plaintiff had no locus standi as a letter of repossession is not the same thing as a certificate of Repossession and that there was no cause of action.
+Counsel for the other two defendants supported the submissions Sekandi.
 It is on the strength of these submissions that the trial judge founded his final judgment which reads, in part,